Previous daySeptember 27, 2025Next day

 1.2 km---AutoUSGS →

-At 20:37 UTC on September 27, 2025, a magnitude 2.3 tremor occurred 2 km NNE of The Geysers, CA. At a depth of just 1.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 38.793°N, -122.751°E. The automatic solution is preliminary and may be refined as additional station data arrives.
+At 20:37 UTC on September 27, 2025, a magnitude 2.3 tremor occurred 2 km NNE of The Geysers, CA. This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-09-27